cheatjs/cheat/JavaScript/Classes/js-classes.md

 ---

-## Static methods and properties
+## Static methods & properties

-Static methods and properties are called without creating an instance of their class.
+Static methods/properties are called without creating an instance of their class.

 ```js
 class Calc {